 How to Increase Alcohol Sales in a Restaurant

 Alcohol has the highest markup in a restaurant, around 60%-70%.
-Increasing alcohol sales takes a business from stagnant to profitable.
+Increasing alcohol sales takes a business from stagnant to profitable, but this requires the introduction of restaurant strategies to attract customers.

 Here are eleven ways to do that:

 - Upsell as much as possible.
-Turning a well drink order into a call drink or a call drink into a top-shelf drink increases profit quickly.
+Turning a well drink (see restaurant terms) order into a call drink or a call drink into a top-shelf drink increases profit quickly.
 The profit margin differences are very noticeable, and all it takes is a charismatic bartender.

 - Use a bar waiting area.
 Don't waste the time your customers are waiting for a table.
 Add a bar to the waiting area to lessen customer frustration and make some extra money off drinks.